Undyne: In Deltarune

-Undyne also appears in Deltarune, a video game featuring multiple characters from Undertale, though in a different incarnation than the one in Undertale.
-She works as the chief of police of hometown in Deltarune's light world instead of a knight, with it being later explained that she acquired the position after Asgore was removed from the position for unknown reasons.
-Also unlike Undertale Undyne has no relationship or connection to Alphys, and does not wear an eyepatch on her right eye making both her eyes visible.
-During the ending of Chapter 3, Undyne appears in the dark world and attempts to arrest the Roaring Knight while they were attempting to capture Toriel, however she is kidnapped by the Roaring Knight to a dark world located in the shelter, with Susie afterward in Chapter 4 seeking to rescue her while Kris seems to not want the player and the other characters to have access to the shelter.
+Undyne also appears in Deltarune, a video game featuring multiple characters from Undertale.
+She is now the chief of police of Hometown in Deltarune's light world instead of a knight.
+It is later explained that she acquired the position after Asgore was removed from it for unknown reasons.
+Undyne also has no memory of Alphys, and does not wear an eyepatch on her right eye, making both her eyes visible.
+At the end of Chapter 3, Undyne attempts to arrest the Roaring Knight as they attempt to capture Toriel.
+However the Roaring Knight abducts and imprisons her in a dark world located in the shelter.
+In Chapter 4 Susie seeks to rescue her while Kris seems to not want the player and the other characters to have access to the shelter.

-Cosmetics based on her were included in Among Us, alongside other Undertale characters.
+In other media

+In a 2023 collaboration, the 2018 video game Among Us added several character-themed cosmetics based on Undertale.
+Players could dress in Undyne’s suit of armor, her signature red ponytail, and a visor that made the player appear they were wielding her magical spear.
+These items granted no competitive advantages.

 Promotion and reception

-Undyne has received multiple pieces of merchandise.
-A Nendoroid figure of Undyne by Good Smile was released, featuring accessories such as her spear and fish-shaped mug, and multiple swappable faces.
-People who pre-ordered the figure would also receive a special backdrop.
-A figure of Undyne was released by Fangamer as part of the second set of the "Little Buddies" series of figures.
-Fangamer has also released multiple pieces of merchandise based on Undyne and other Undertale characters, including multiple sets of stickers, sticky notes, and a cloth face mask based on Undyne was sold alongside a storage pouch based on Waterfall.
-A soundtrack based on music related to Undyne, including an Undyne medley remix, was also released by Fangamer.
-Fangamer also released a plush toy of Undyne, designed by Audrey Waner.
-Banpresto has also produced various pieces of Undertale merchandise, including an acrylic figure of Undyne.
+Undyne has been depicted in merchandize multiple times.
+Good Smile released a Nendoroid figure of her, which included accessories.
+Fangamer a plush toy designed by Audrey Waner, a "Little Buddy" figure, a cloth face mask, music tracks from the game (including an Undyne medley remix) all based on her, as well as a storage pouch based on Waterfall and multiple sets of stickers and sticky notes based on her and other Undertale characters Banpresto produced various pieces of Undertale merchandise, including an acrylic figure of Undyne.

-Since her appearance in Undertale, she has received generally positive reception, with Kotaku writer Kirk Hamilton identifying her one of Undertales most memorable characters.
-IGN staff praised her for her charm, which they explained comes from being able to see her from "multiple facets" depending on the player's play style.
-This ranges from her being a "fairly intimidating warrior" if the player kills any monsters or, if they are doing the genocide route, the "hero of the game."
-Additionally, they note how the pacifist route shows her as someone who cares deeply for those she loves.
-Writer Evan Marzahn similarly discussed Undyne's changing dynamic, highlighting how characters could be both good or bad, and how the genocide route makes Undyne serve as a heroic character against the human's villainous nature.
+She has received generally positive reception.
+Kotaku writer Kirk Hamilton called her one of Undertales most memorable characters.
+IGN staff praised her for having a charm which comes from being able to see her as a "fairly intimidating" opponent, or "hero of the game," or someone who cares deeply for those she loves, depending on gameplay style.
+Writer Evan Marzahn similarly discussed Undyne's changing dynamic, highlighting how characters could be both good or bad, and how the genocide route makes Undyne serve as a heroic character against the player's villainous nature.